Timeline of the Russo-Ukrainian war (8 June 2023 – 31 August 2023): 16 August

 Russia launched an overnight drone attack on Reni, damaging port and grain infrastructure.
 Three people were killed in separate attacks in Kharkiv, Kherson and Dnipropetrovsk Oblasts.

 Ukraine claimed it had completely retaken Urozhaine.

 Russia claimed to have downed three Ukrainian drones in Kaluga Oblast. and "eliminated" a group of four Ukrainian fighters who entered Bryansk Oblast.

 The Hong Kong-flagged container ship Joseph Schulte, which had been trapped in Odesa since the invasion, left for Turkey in the first voyage of its kind since the Russian withdrawal from the Black Sea Grain Initiative under Ukraine's recently implemented temporary corridor.

 A court in Russian-occupied Donetsk Oblast sentenced two members of the Azov Brigade to 24 years in prison for alleged war crimes during the Siege of Mariupol.

 The Czech Republic imposed sanctions on Russian oligarch and CEO of missile manufacturer Tactical Missiles Corporation (KTRV) Boris Obnosov, along with his daughter Olga and son-in-law, Rostislav Zorikov, both of whom had been living in Prague since 2020.
 The sanctions included a ban on entry into the country and an asset freeze.
-The United States also imposed sanctions on three firms owned or managed by Slovakian businessman Ashot Mkrtychev for attempting to facilitate North Korean arms exports to Russia.
+The United States also imposed sanctions on three firms owned or managed by Slovak businessman Ashot Mkrtychev for attempting to facilitate North Korean arms exports to Russia.

 The ISW reported that Russian lawmakers introduced a law that would ban photos and videos showing Russian military locations and deployments except those from the Defense Ministry and impose fines of up to 500,000 rubles or imprisonment for three years.